Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingLinearParabolicPdeSystemsWithCoupledOdeSystems.md

 ---
-title : "Solving Linear Parabolic Pde Systems With Coupled Ode Systems Tutorial"
+title : "Solving Linear Parabolic Pde Systems With Coupled Ode Systems"
-summary: "This tutorial is automatically generated from the file pde/test/tutorials/TestSolvingLinearParabolicPdeSystemsWithCoupledOdeSystemsTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "Examples showing how to solve a system of coupled linear parabolic PDEs and ODEs"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestSolvingLinearParabolicPdeSystemsWithCoupledOdeSystemsTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/pde/test/tutorials/TestSolvingLinearParabolicPdeSystemsWithCoupledOdeSystemsTutorial.hpp) at revision [96e6e662bf78](https://github.com/Chaste/Chaste/commit/96e6e662bf780f36e39eabcae9f3d4d843677a5b).
+Note that the code is given in full at the bottom of the page.

-# Examples showing how to solve a system of coupled linear parabolic PDEs and ODEs
+## Examples showing how to solve a system of coupled linear parabolic PDEs and ODEs

 In this tutorial we show how Chaste can be used to solve a system of coupled linear parabolic PDEs and ODEs.
 This test uses the `LinearParabolicPdeSystemWithCoupledOdeSystemSolver`.